ashaffer/require-invalidate/Readme.md

 ### invalidate(moduleId, root)

  * `moduleId` - The path to the module as you would write in in a `require`.
 E.g. `invalidate('./app')`
  * `root` - Optional.
 If specified, the point at which to stop reloading.
-As in, only reload parents up to this point in the tree.
-If not specified, everything up to the root will be reloaded.
+Defaults to '.' (the calling module).

 *Returns:* void